standamo/pinger/README.md

 [![ha_badge](https://img.shields.io/badge/Home%20Assistant-Add%20On-blue.svg)](https://www.home-assistant.io/)
 ![Project Stage][project-stage-shield]

-__!!
-NOTE !! - This is just an experimental add-on repository to play with__
+## !!
+NOTE !! - Experimental repository only

+This is just an experimental add-on repository to play with, nothing to rely on...

 ## Add-ons